A Successful First Video Edit [Case Study]

-- Your Edit begins with Organizing your Footage and Creating a Workflow
+- First Steps: Organizing Your Assets and Creating a Workflow

-- How to Hire a Video Editor: 5 Questions to Ask
+- When and How to Hire a Professional Editor

 Video footage can be daunting.
 There are so many clips, and they all sound and look more or less alike.
 I’ve been there, I know.